SAP-samples/fiori-elements-opensap/week2/unit4.md

    ![](images/unit4/CreateApp_4.png)

 5. Now choose a main entity for the list report and an optional navigation entity.
 The options available will be dependent on the entities that are contained in the OData service you selected in the previous step.
 In this case, choose **Travel** as the main entity and leave the optional navigation entity as **None**, then click **Next**.
+   <br><br>
+   ⚠️ Choose **No** at the newly introduced radio button selection for "Automatically add table columns to the list page and a section to the object page if none already exists?".
     ![](images/unit4/CreateApp_5.png)